johnnyle530/malicious-ip-firewall-script/README_UPDATED.md

+## Origin story

+This script started as a paid, real-world contract to harden a client's endpoint fleet.
+I was hired to build an automated firewall enforcement tool that ingests malicious IP intelligence and applies blocking rules on macOS using `pf` (packet filter).
+The hiring manager explicitly approved using AI to accelerate development, but I used it as an assistant — my goal was to *learn Bash deeply*, not just copy a solution.

+Learning path:
+- Followed the freeCodeCamp.org course: **Bash Scripting Tutorial for Beginners** (YouTube)
+- Practiced by writing functions, adding logging, and integrating AbuseIPDB lookups
+- Delivered a working script and production-ready documentation

+Outcome: Contract completed and paid.
+This repo contains the final script, usage notes, and a post-mortem detailing the approach, issues solved, and lessons learned.
+---
 # macOS IP Blocker – Updated Version

 This project blocks inbound and outbound network traffic from known malicious IPs using the macOS `pf` firewall.
 It fetches data from public threat intelligence feeds and automates blocking with logging and optional email alerts.